lmiranda2000/hello-world/README.md

 # hello-world
 Learning Git and GitHub

-I´m Data Analyst with experience in BUsiness Intelligence, Data watrehousing and ML project in the banking sector.
+I´m Data Analyst with experience in Business Intelligence, Data watrehousing and ML project in the banking sector.
 Now, I am going deeper in the Data Science field.